Pete Parkkonen: Other appearances

+"—" denotes a recording that did not chart or was not released in that territory.

 Personal life

 Parkkonen was born into a musical family, and his brother Ville Eetvartti is also a singer.
 His paternal grandfather was Pierre Rassin, a black French musician from Martinique, who met Parkkonen's paternal grandmother in Äänekoski in 1953 when he worked for the traveling carnival Suomen Tivoli.
 Parkkonen has spoken openly about the childhood bullying he had experienced because of his dark skin color that he inherited from his father, Kari.

 Parkkonen has a son (born in 2015) with singer Johanna von Hertzen, a second cousin of the Von Hertzen Brothers.
-Parkkonen has stated that he "can also have a crush on men".
+Parkkonen has stated that his statement in an interview that he easily falls in love with people regardless of gender was incorrectly interpreted as him being bisexual.
+He clarified that he did not mean love in a sexual attraction sense.